marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 {% endhighlight %}

-Whenever you spot a raw SQL in specs or logs, or when you might need to look at your raw tables in SQL client you will immidietly understand what the query is doing.
+Whenever you spot a raw SQL in specs or logs, or when you might need to look at your raw tables in SQL client you will immidetly understand what the query is doing.
 There is no hidden meaning, no need to reference identifiers in other places.